openlmi/openlmi-doc/doc/mof/LMI_Locale.rst

     Defines the way numbers are usually printed, with details such as decimal point versus decimal comma.

     The property should be in format [language[_territory][.codeset][@modifier]], for example, 'en_AU.UTF-8' (Australian English using the UTF-8 encoding).

+.. _LMI-Locale-Timezone:

+``string`` **Timezone**

+    The system timezone.
+The property should be a zone name in the uniform naming convention form used by tz database (e. g.
+'Europe/Prague').

 .. _LMI-Locale-LCTime: